Stay Informed - Get Involved

 -

-Make sure that your child is in school and on time on test days.
+Make sure that your child is in school and on time on her or his assigned test day.

 -